mkielo3/iclr-blog2024-primacy-bias/README.md

 A lot of reinforcement learning research is "over night" (or longer), but I'm not convinced that's always necessary.

+# CleanRL

+Code is derived from [CleanRL](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/dqn.py), so if you aren't specifically interested in primacy bias on Frozen Lake I would go there.

+The main differences are:
+- Removed the StableBaselines dependency but implementing our own simple replay buffer
+- Removed Tyro dependency, accepting this is a research notebook
+- Removed environment parallelization with Gym and instead parallelize with Dask only when necessary

 # Run Instructions